-Exposure limits for market risk are set by the Board of Directors and committee structures have been established to implement and monitor adherence to corporate policies, external regulations and established procedures.
-ALCO provides independent oversight and is responsible for developing the market risk management framework and programs that support the coordination of market risk activities to identify, monitor, manage and report on market risk.
-At ALCO, senior management reviews and discusses Northern Trust's market risk profile as well as various scenario analyses.
-ALCO establishes and monitors guidelines based on measures such as SOE, SEVE, VaR and notional position sizes.
+Exposure limits for market risk are set by the Board of Directors, and committee structures have been established to implement and monitor adherence to corporate policies, external regulations and established procedures.
+ALCO and its subcommittee, the Market and Liquidity Risk Committee (MLRC), provide independent oversight and are responsible for developing the market risk framework and programs that support the coordination of market risk activities to identify, monitor, manage and report on market risk.
+At ALCO and MLRC, senior management reviews and discusses Northern Trust's market risk profile as well as various scenario analyses.
+ALCO and MLRC establish and monitor guidelines based on measures such as SOE, SEVE, VaR and notional position sizes.